News & Events

 The theme of mental health week this year is Take Time for Mental Health and is an opportunity for all of us to take the time to stop and reflect on what we can do to improve our mental health and wellbeing.

 The Wheel of Wellbeing can be a great guide for enhancing our mental health and wellbeing.
-It’s a framework informed by international research and positive psychology, which provides simple and easy strategies that you can implement every day.
+It’s a framework informed by international research and positive psychology, which provides simple strategies that you can implement every day.
 It’s a tool designed to help us all be happier, healthier and more mentally resilient.

 Headspace has used the research conducted into the Wheel of Wellbeing to inform their Take a Step initiative which has been developed for Aboriginal and Torres Strait Islander communities and focuses on eight areas of your life to improve your mental health and wellbeing.